collective/Products.rendezvous/README.txt

 Introduction
 ============

-Products.rendezvous is a timeboard to select a rendez-vous when most people are available.
+Products.rendezvous is a doodle-like timeboard to select a rendez-vous when most people are available.

 You create a RendezVous content type where you select some days.